Mioke/SwiftyArchitecture/README.md

 # SwiftArchitectureWithPOP
-An base architecture written by swift and protocol oriented.
+A base architecture written by swift and protocol oriented.
 Created by Klein Mioke.

 ### What to provide